On the Emergence of Implicit Curriculum in RLVR Learning Dynamics: Learning Dynamics of Mixed-difficulty RL

 \item \textbf{Grokking-like phase transitions.} Once $L_{k+1}$ enters the visible reward state, it reaches mastery quickly: $T_{\mathsf{mas},k+1}-T_{\mathsf{vis},k+1}\leq \widetilde{O}\big(\frac{L_{\max}}{\eta}\big)\cdot L_{k+1}$. \end{enumerate}

 \end{theorem}

 \Cref{thm:grokking-1} shows that each transition $L_k\!\to\!
 L_{k+1}$ consists of a long near-zero-return plateau followed by a rapid rise to mastery once return becomes visible.
-Aggregating these transitions yields a time-to-mastery bound for the longest horizon, in which the total runtime is dominated by the plateaus. \begin{corollary} Under the assumptions of \Cref{thm:grokking-1}, suppose $c_x<\frac{C_B-2}{C_B+2}$, the first time the longest horizon $L_{\max}$ reaches mastery satisfies
+Aggregating these transitions yields a time-to-mastery bound for the longest horizon, in which the total runtime is dominated by the plateaus. \begin{corollary} Under the assumptions of \Cref{thm:grokking-1}, suppose $c_x<\frac{C_B-2}{C_B+2}$, where $c_x$ is defined in Assumption~\ref{assump-x}.
+Then the first time the longest horizon $L_{\max}$ reaches mastery satisfies

 \end{corollary}